 Glasgow is regularly named among the top destinations to visit in the UK and it’s easy to see why.
 Scotland’s second largest city might not be the capital—that’s Edinburgh, on the east coast—but it’s certainly a capital of culture.
-Glasgow is known for its vibrant creative arts and music scene, as well as some of the best restaurants, lounges, and live music venues in the world.
+Flights to Glasgow will help you understand why the city is renowned for its vibrant creative arts and music scene, as well as some of the best restaurants, lounges, and live music venues in the world.

 Glasgow city center, known as the Merchant City, is home to some the best places to eat, drink, and shop in Europe, including an impressive shopping mall, the St. Enoch Centre.
 There are markets, museums, and art galleries everywhere, including the beautiful Kelvingrove Art Gallery and Museum, and lots of traditional eateries offering a warming ambience when the weather gets chilly.
 These cozy nooks are also good spots to try local dishes, such as haggis with "tatties and neaps" (potatoes and turnips) and cock-a-leekie (chicken and leek) soup.